How to Eat Fried Worms (film): Critical reception

 How to Eat Fried Worms mostly received mixed-to-positive reviews.
+Metacritic, which uses a weighted average, assigned the a score of 56 out of 100, based on 23 critics, indicating "mixed or average" reviews.

 The Filthy Critic gave the film four out of five "fingers" for its realistic portrayal of how children act.
 ReelViews' James Berardinelli gave a mildly positive review (21/2 stars out of 4) but thought the potential audience too narrow: "It's aimed at pre-teen males and doesn't make many concessions to members of other demographics."
 He went on to say that "How to Eat Fried Worms belongs to a vanishing breed – live action family films.
 Even the best of the genre (like Holes and The Sisterhood of the Traveling Pants) don't draw large audiences, so mediocre productions like this one face an uphill struggle."
 The Boston Globes reviewer – Ty Burr – gave it a 2 stars out of 4 and said when comparing the book to the film:

 There's a kid named Billy, and he eats worms on a dare, and that's about all the movie has in common with its source.
 Truth to tell, that's all the movie needs to have in common with its source.
 "This is really disgusting," my 9-year-old's friend whispered to her during the screening.
 Then he added, "But I like it."

 From a parent's viewpoint, two feet higher off the ground, How to Eat Fried Worms is lackadaisical stuff, easily the least of the unpretentious children's book adaptations produced by family-oriented Walden Media (Because of Winn-Dixie, Hoot, Holes).

+Tasha Robinson of The A.V.
+Club wrote in her review: "There's no great art to Fried Worms' simple, family-friendly style and obvious clichés, but there's a refreshing lack of x-treme attitude, slapstick violence, and all the other things that make most kids' movies feel like they were generated by a marketing committee."
+Lael Loewenstein of Variety wrote in her review: "A decidedly old-fashioned family film that may prove too quaint for modern audiences."
+Toddy Burton of The Austin Chronicle wrote in his review: "The sweetness of spirit and rapidly moving story will keep parents entertained while blessing the kids with a mildly raunchy good time."
+Manohla Dargis of The New York Times wrote in her review: "Nicely directed, the film version proves refreshingly free of the customary blights that affect most modern children's movies, notably adult condescension.
+But, man, is it mean."